 Grasses of Washington, D.C.; Kamal M. Ibrahim, Paul M. Peterson; 2014; Smithsonian Contributions to Botany No. 99, Smithsonian Institution Scholarly Press; 139 pgs.; ISSN: 0081-024X (print); 1938-2812 (online).
 Online version accessible through: http://opensi.si.edu/index.php/smithsonian/catalog/book/66.

 A vegetative key, descriptions, and illustrations for the identification of 182 native and naturalized grasses that occur in Washington, D.C.
-A glossary of terms and indexes to scientific and common names is provided.
 The key is based on vegetative characters to allow identification primarily of specimens that do not have flowering structures (inflorescences and spikelets).